microsoft/virtualnodesOnAzureContainerInstances/README.md

 |--|
 |**NOTE**: If the cluster VNet is not in the MC_* resourcegroup, <u>as would be the case if you are following the quick-start setup instructions on this README.md</u>, we must also give the AKS Managed Identity permissions to the resource group it is in.
 You will need to repeat the above steps in this section (Step 4: Update AKS' Managed Identity) for the VNet’s resource group (from Step 1: Azure Resource Group).
 This is needed to allow virtual node to inject container groups in the VNet. |
 ||

+For customers who do not wish to use Contributor permissions and instead want to create a custom role with the minimum required permissions to use virtual nodes and apply that, please see [instructions here](/Docs/SecurityCustomizations.md#creating-a-custom-azure-role-for-virtual-nodes)

 ## Installing the virtual node Application via HELM
 ### Step 0: Configure Pre-reqs